 Recognize that financial security for most people is the result of a lifetime of accumulation, not a lucky event nor a sudden miracle.
 There is no mythic figure handing out million-dollar gifts, and all investments are not Apple or Microsoft.
 However, time and consistent investment can result in very large sums.

 For instance, $100 per month at age 25 invested in a savings account at 5% per year will grow to almost $145,000 by retirement at age 65.
 The same investment in a balanced stock and bond fund with its historical 30-year return rate of 9.5% would grow to more than $460,000 during the period.
 Establish the habit of making some investment, no matter how small, each month.
+Don’t have an investment account open?
+Start one today with M1 Finance.
+They have no trade fees and no commissions.

 6. Diversify Your Investments to Balance Risk and Reward